polyaxon/polyaxon/docs/concepts/quick-start-external-repo.md

 Congratulations!
 You've trained your first experiments with Polyaxon.
 Behind the scene a couple of things have happened:

- * You synced your github project and used last commit (can be changed to any git commit/branch)
+ * You synced your GitHub project and used last commit (can be changed to any git commit/branch)
  * You built a docker image with the latest version of your code
  * You ran the image with the specified command in the polyaxonfile
  * You persisted your logs and outputs to your volume claims